Course navigation

 Write the SKILL.md

-Start with the YAML frontmatter (name + description), then add the body: a Goal, an Output structure, and specific Guidelines.
-Add an Example section so Claude has a concrete reference.
+Start with YAML frontmatter (name + description), then add a Goal, Output structure, Guidelines, and an Example section.

 3